MauricePasternak/ExploreASL_PyGUI/README.md

 A: Use the main window's menu: File --> Specify path to MATLAB executable.
 The program will prompt the user for the filepath to the matlab command.
 Go far enough into the folder structure such that `R####a` or `R####b` (where #### is the release year of the version, such as 2019) is indicated in the filepath.
 That version will be specifically re-registered for use by the GUI.

+> **Q: I have a formidable computer with dozens of cores, and I got a Segmentation Violation Detected error in the "ExploreASL run - errors.txt" file.
+What does this mean?**

+A: It's not a fault of the GUI or ExploreASL itself.
+It's a fault of MATLAB and how its glnax64 library plays with the current kernel/version of your operating system, leading to a crash when a significant number of cores are used for an extended period of time.
+You can simply press "Run ExploreASL" again.
+The program will pick up approximately from where it left off thanks to the .status file system.

 ---

 ## License